Frequently Asked Questions

-Panther Youth Partners is a federally funded workforce program that offers services to help participants gain skill to obtain employment.
-The services include academic support, financial aid and financial literacy advising, career development assistance, personal, academic and career counseling, job shadowing, and employability skills workshops.
+Panther Youth Partners is a federally funded workforce program helps participants gain skills that lead to employment.
+Services include academic support, advising regarding financial aid and financial literacy, assistance with career development, personal, academic and career counseling, job shadowing, and workshops that improve employability.

 - Be between the ages of 16 and 24